longhorn/website/content/docs/1.6.0/references/settings.md

 > Default: `enabled`

-This setting allows users to enable the offline replica rebuilding for volumes using v2 data engine.
-For more information, please refer to [Automatic Offline Replica Rebuilding](../../v2-data-engine/features/automatic-offline-replica-rebuilding).
+Setting that allows rebuilding of offline replicas for volumes using the V2 Data Engine.
+For more information, see [Automatic Offline Replica Rebuilding](../../v2-data-engine/features/automatic-offline-replica-rebuilding).

 Here are the available options:
 - `enabled`